Ankouno/SMW-Data/Glitch List.md

 * Mario can pass through invisible coinblocks or noteblocks without hitting them as long as he is being pushed upward by anything other than a jump, including keys, platform sprites, ropes, or another layer.
 * Bonus game coinblocks will always register a correct hit if a shell, Goomba, or Bob-omb is knocked into it by a capespin or bounced by another block.
 * In a bonus game room, hitting a coinblock that isn't in one of the positions used by the original bonus game may cause additional brown blocks to spawn.
-* If a coinblock is placed too high in a bonus room, it will cause Mario to immitate a P-balloon when hit, except the P-balloon neither wears off nor can be controlled; Mario will only move with whatever inertia he had when the block was hit.
+* If a coinblock is placed within the top 4 rows of the bonus room, it will cause Mario to immitate a P-balloon when hit, except the P-balloon neither wears off nor can be controlled; Mario will only move with whatever inertia he had when the block was hit.
+* If a coinblock is placed within the bottom 4 rows of a bonus room, it will cause Mario's graphics to severely mess up when hit, as well as make him lose interaction with sprites.
 * All multi-coinblocks function using the same timer to determine whether they continue giving coins or turn into a used block.
 This means hitting one, waiting a bit, and then hitting another will immediately turn it into a used block; the original one, meanwhile, will restart the timer when hit again rather than doing the same.
 Notably, double-hitting a single block can cause that timer to reset without turning any blocks into brown blocks.
 * Releasing an item from the item box will cause it to continue cycling vertically throughout the level until Mario collects it.
 Its interaction will even loop every two horizontal screens as well, so you can grab even if you can't see it.
 * In vertical levels, permanent sprites will loop around vertically around the level.
 It takes about 400 in-game seconds for the sprite to make a complete loop, though.
 They can potentially also loop horizontally in horizontal levels, too, but only if they don't fall off the bottom of the screen.